-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2023
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2024

-Net change in fund balances - total governmental funds \$ 1,409,361 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
+Net change in fund balances - total governmental funds \$ 249,211 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets with a cost greater than \$5,000 is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which capital outlays exceeded depreciation in the current year.
-Current year capital outlay (over \$5,000) Current year depreciation expense 3,251,091 (43,448) 3,207,643 Some expenses reported in the Statement of Activities do not require the use of current financial resources and are not reported as expenditures in governmental funds.
-Net decrease in net pension liability (848,735) Net increase in OPEB liability (20,350) Net increase compensated absences (101) (869,186) Changes in deferred inflows and outflows relating to net pension liability 769,657 Changes in deferred inflows and outflows relating to net OPEB liability 16,782 Some revenues reported on the Statement of Activities are not reported as revenues in the governmental funds since they do not represent available resources to pay current expenditures.
+Current year capital outlay (over \$5,000) Current year depreciation expense 3,019,881 (160,332) 2,859,549 Repayment of long-term debt is an expenditure in the governmental funds but the repayment reduces long-term liabilities in the statement of net position 77,678 Proceeds from long-term debt is an other financing source in the governmental funds but the proceeds increase long-term liabilities in the statement of net position (1,700,000) Some expenses reported in the Statement of Activities do not require the in governmental funds.
+Net decrease in net pension liability Net increase in OPEB liability Net increase compensated absences 284,378 5,742 (2,886) 287.234 Changes in deferred inflows and outflows relating to net pension liability Changes in deferred inflows and outflows relating to net OPEB liability (320,671) (9,671) Some revenues reported on the Statement of Activities are not reported as available resources to pay current expenditures.
 This consists of the net decrease in taxes receivable.
-(6,988) Change in net position of governmental activities \$ 4,527,269
+(24.664) Property taxes, levied for general purposes Property taxes, levied for debt service (24,664) (1,761) Change in net position of governmental activities \$ 1,416,905